 In current times, as psychedelics take a more prevalent place in mainstream media, there is a newfound interest arising from public audiences around psychedelics’ benefits and risks.
-This great awakening is what some have named the Psychedelic Reinassance.
+This great awakening is what some have named Psychedelics Reinassance.
 We must not forget that this is indeed a “renaissance”, literally meaning rebirth.
-Psychedelic substances have coexisted beside humans dating as far back as we have human evidence, and even as some theories hold before we were humans.
+Psychedelic substances have coexisted with humans dating as far back as we have human evidence.
+And even as some theories hold before we were humans.

-Another highly relevant “discovery” at this time was one made by Gordon and Valentina Wasson, who visited the curandera (meaning medicine woman) María Sabina and were introduced to the Psilocybin Mushroom.
-Wasson later brought some Mushrooms back to the US and sent them to Hoffmann, who identified and isolated the Psilocybin molecule.
+Another highly relevant “discovery” at this time was one made by Gordon and Valentina Wasson.
+They visited the curandera (meaning medicine woman) María Sabina and were introduced to the Psilocybin Mushroom.
+Wasson later brought some Mushrooms back to the US and sent them to Hoffmann.
+He then identified and isolated the Psilocybin molecule.

 All of these discoveries paved the way for the popular expansion of psychedelic use outside of academia and into the 1960s counterculture.

-Through the end of the 50s, psychedelic research was sprouting for the Western eye, testing these novel substances in different scenarios.
+Through the end of the 50s, psychedelic research was sprouting for the Western eye.
+Testing these novel substances in different scenarios.
 Among other institutions, Harvard started its own Psilocybin Project, led by the researchers and psychologists Timothy Leary and Richard Alpert (later Ram Dass).
 Their project quickly took a spiritual approach as shown in the “Good Friday Experiment” of Walter Pahnke, expanding outside of the academic research environment into a wider and growing community.
-This eventually led to the official dismissal of Alpert and later the resignation of Leary, both of them taking an active part in the growing counterculture and anti-Vietnam movement.
-Based in the Millbrook state, they campaigned and became part of the youth movement, popularizing LSD and, together with Marihuana, making LSD one of the characteristics of this movement.
+This eventually led to the official dismissal of Alpert and later the resignation of Leary.
+Both of them took an active part in the growing counterculture and anti-Vietnam movement.
+Based in the Millbrook state, they campaigned and became part of the youth movement, popularizing LSD.
+And, together with Marihuana, making LSD one of the characteristics of this movement.

 During these times, the Western world saw a surge of new chemical creations.
 For example, there was a resurgence of MDMA, MDA, and its derivatives, as well as the discovery of the novel molecule 2-CB.

 As the 80s were coming to an end, there was a small resurgence of the discussion around psychedelic substances and legalization.
-One key actor in this was the creation of MAPS and the activism of its founder, Rick Doblin, who aimed to legalize MDMA for medical therapeutic use.
-Around the same time, Rick Strassman gained approval to begin trials with DMT, the first public funded studied in 20 years in the USA.
+One key factor in this was the creation of MAPS and the activism of its founder, Rick Doblin.
+He aimed to legalize MDMA for medical therapeutic use.
+Around the same time, Rick Strassman gained approval to begin trials with DMT, the first publicly funded study in 20 years in the USA.

-Two other key players during this time were the McKenna brothers – Terence and Dennis – who were active in bringing the wider ‘shamanism’ concept to Western audiences as an alternative approach to the more East-bounded New Age movement.
+Two other key players during this time were the McKenna brothers: Terence and Dennis.
+They were both active in bringing the wider ‘shamanism’ concept to Western audiences.
+As an alternative approach to the more East-bounded New Age movement.

 Europe was similarly impacted by the work of thinkers and researchers like Hoffman, Grof, Escohotando, and others.
 Also of great importance was the activity of Amanda Fielding and the creation of the Beckley Foundation in the UK.

 At the beginning of the 21st century, psychedelics slowly but steadily made their way back into research trials, after 30 years of hiatus.
 With the creation of the Johns Hopkins Psychedelic Research – championed by old acquaintances and researchers Roland R. Griffiths and William Richards – and the continued efforts of foundations like MAPS, therapeutic interest grew within academia and society at large.
-Year after year, more papers were published, more research conducted, and more calls to reschedule and rethink the potential of these substances.
+Year after year, more papers were published, and more research was conducted.
+And more calls to reschedule and rethink the potential of these substances.

-Mainstream media and society picked up on this, sometimes in an exaggerated way, offering conclusions on these results and developments that have yet to be made.
-As psychedelics become something of a trend, it is important to be mindful and respectful of the substances and their history.
-This includes learning from the original populations who used them, creating a suitable way of integrating them into our current society and needs.
+Mainstream media and society picked up on this, sometimes in an exaggerated way.
+They offer conclusions on these results and developments that have yet to be made.
+As psychedelics become something of a trend, it is important to be mindful and respectful of the substances.
+And their history.
+This includes learning from the original populations.
+Who used them and created a suitable way of integrating them into our current society and needs.

-The Psychedelic Renaissance is upon us.
-It is our responsibility to learn from history and work together with Academia, Native people and Original Users, social organizations, the underground community, government, and NGOs to rethink these medicines and integrate them into mainstream society in a conscious and sustainable way.
+The Psychedelics Renaissance is upon us.
+It is our responsibility to learn from history and work together with Academia, Native people and Original Users, social organizations, the underground community, the government, and NGOs.
+In order to rethink these medicines and integrate them into mainstream society in a conscious and sustainable way.